Giedrius-Kristinaitis/Programming_Language/README.md

 # Programming_Language
-Simple programing language created with C, lex and yacc
+Simple programing language created with C, lex and yacc.

+C code needs refactoring and optimization, but the goal was to create a working thing

 Running on Windows:
 ```